amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 Specified by `"mesh type`" of `"column`".

-.. _mesh-type-column-spec:
+.. _mesh-column-spec:
-.. admonition:: mesh-type-column-spec
+.. admonition:: mesh-column-spec

     * `"parent domain`" ``[string]`` The name of the 3D mesh from which columns are generated.
       Note that the `"build columns from set`" parameter must be set in that mesh.